jlangch/venice/doc/readme/ext-geoip.md

 **Download GeoLite2 databases with Venice**

 Alternatively the databases can be downloaded using the Venice GeoIP module.
-You just run it from a REPL.
+You just run this snippet from a REPL.

 ```clojure
 (do